 - Supports click events both on the touch-swipe object and its child objects

-- Definable threshold / maxTimeThreshold to determine when a gesture is actually a swipe
+- Definable threshold / maxTimeThreshold to determine when a gesture is a swipe

-- The end event can be triggered either on touch release, or as soon as threshold is met
+- The end event can be triggered either on touch release or as soon as the threshold is met

 - Allows swiping and page scrolling